-[1] "International Committee for Information for Information Technology Standards - Cyber security technical committee," 1.
+- [1] "International Committee for Information for Information Technology Standards Cyber security technical committee," 1.
 American National Standard for Information Technology Next Generation Access Control (NGAC)."
-ANSI, INCITS 565-2020, April 2020.
+ANSI, INCITS 565-2020, April 2020. - [2] "NGAC policy tool, policy server, and EPP Release note for v0.4.7 development version," Rance DeLong, The Open Group, July 2021. - [3] A. Cimatti, C. Tian, and S. Tonetta, "NuRV: A nuXmv Extension for Runtime Verification," in Runtime Verification, Cham, 2019, pp. 382-392. doi: 10.1007/978-3-030-32079-9_23. - [4] R. Cavada et al., "The nuXmv Symbolic Model Checker," in Computer Aided Verification, Cham, 2014, pp. 334-342. doi: 10.1007/978-3-319-08867-9_22

-[2] "NGAC policy tool, policy server, and EPP Release note for v0.4.7 development version," Rance DeLong, The Open Group, July 2021.
+Security

-[3] A. Cimatti, C. Tian, and S. Tonetta, "NuRV: A nuXmv Extension for Runtime Verification," in Runtime Verification, Cham, 2019, pp. 382-392. doi: 10.1007/978-3-030-32079-9_23.
+By CERTH

-[4] R. Cavada et al., "The nuXmv Symbolic Model Checker," in Computer Aided Verification, Cham, 2014, pp. 334-342. doi: 10.1007/978-3-319-08867-9_22 oftware security is a critical consideration for software development companies who want to provide safe and dependable software to their clients [1].
+Software security is a critical consideration for software development companies who want to provide safe and dependable software to their clients [1].
 Modern software applications are typically accessible through the internet and handle sensitive data.
 As a result, they are continually vulnerable to harmful assaults.
-Exploiting a single vulnerability can have far-reaching repercussions for both the end-user (e.g., information leakage) and the organization that owns the affected software (e.g., financial losses and reputation damages) [2].
+Exploiting a single vulnerability can have farreaching repercussions for both the end-user (e.g., information leakage) and the organization that owns the affected software (e.g., financial losses and reputation damages) [2].
 As a result, the software industry has shifted its focus towards creating proactive approaches that may give developers suggestive information about the security quality of their programs by detecting susceptible hotspots in the source code.